Why do Dogs Chase their Tails and how to Stop them

 Is it harmful to Your Dog?

 Yes, it may be harmful to your dog if it somehow manages to catch its tail.
-It can chew and bite his tail that may cause injury and hair loss on his tail.
+It can chew and bite his tail which may cause injury and hair loss on his tail.

 How to treat tail-chasing in your dog?

 • If your dog is doing it frequently, make sure you don’t punish it for this behavior, instead, distract it with a toy or treats.
-Try to teach it some commands when it isn’t stressed, so whenever you find it chasing his tail, you can use these commands to distract it easily.
+Try to teach it some commands when it isn’t stressed, so whenever you find it chasing its tail, you can use these commands to distract your dog easily.

 • Do not praise and pet it if you find it chasing its tail.
 Your appreciation will let it think that it’s something silly that pleases you and it will do it again and again.